-13 This work was carried out within the framework of a Memorandum of Understanding 14 between CNRS and EUMETSAT's CM SAF.
+Acknowledgements.
+This work was carried out within the framework of a memorandum of understanding between CNRS and EUMETSAT's CM SAF.
 The authors acknowledge the financial support by CNRS and by the EUMETSAT member states.
-The authors are grateful to the 15 ARA/ABC(t)/LMD group, to National Aeronautics and Space Administration (NASA), to 16 17 NOAA Climate Data Center and to ECMWF for producing and making available ARSA, 18 ISCCP-DX, El Nino 3.4 and QBO indices and ERA-Interim data, respectively.
-J. Schulz from 19 EUMETSAT is acknowledged for initiating the cooperation that led to the presented results.
-20 Finally, we acknowledge two anonymous reviewers for their comments.
+The authors are grateful to the ARA/ABC(t)/LMD group, NASA, the NOAA Climate Data Center and ECMWF for producing and making available ARSA and ISCCP-DX data records as well the El Niño 3.4 and QBO indices and ERA-Interim data, respectively.
+J. Schulz from EUMETSAT is acknowledged for initiating the cooperation that led to the presented results.
+Finally, we acknowledge the two anonymous reviewers for their comments.